Neural-Systems-at-UIO/QUINT_workflow/docs/Publications.rst

 **Cite the atlases**
 ---------------------

-**Allen Mouse Brain Atlas Common Coordinate Framework version 3 (RRID:JCR_020999 and RRID:JRC_021000)**
+**Allen Mouse Brain Atlas Common Coordinate Framework version 3**

-* Wang Q, Ding SL, Li Y, Royall J, Feng D, Lesnar P, Graddis N, Naeemi M, Facer B, Ho A, Dolbeare T, Blanchard B, Dee N, Wakeman W, Hirokawa KE, Szafer A, Sunkin SM, Oh SW, Bernard A, Phillips JW, Hawrylycz M, Koch C, Zeng H, Harris JA, Ng L. The Allen Mouse Brain Common Coordinate Framework: A 3D Reference Atlas.
-Cell.
-2020 May 14;181(4):936-953.e20. doi: 10.1016/j.cell.2020.04.007.
-Epub 2020 May 7.
+* Wang et al. (2020).
+The Allen Mouse Brain Common Coordinate Framework: A 3D Reference Atlas.
+Cell. https://doi.org/10.1016/j.cell.2020.04.007

 See the `citation policy <https://alleninstitute.org/citation-policy/>`_ from the Allen Intitute for more information.

-**Waxholm Atlas of the Sprague Dawley Rat (RRID:SCR_017124)**
+**Waxholm Space Atlas of the Sprague Dawley Rat**

 Please refer to the atlas using RRID:SCR_017124, specify the atlas version(s) used, and cite the most recent publication:

-•	Kleven, H., Bjerke, I.E., Clascá, F. et al. Waxholm Space atlas of the rat brain: a 3D atlas supporting data analysis and integration.
-Nat Methods 20, 1822–1829 (2023).
+•	Kleven et al (2023).
+Waxholm Space atlas of the rat brain: a 3D atlas supporting data analysis and integration.
+Nat Methods.
 DOI: 10.1038/s41592-023-02034-3

 If your work makes use of previous atlas versions, or brain region descriptions detailed in earlier publications, please also cite the corresponding publication: